-This ongoing special issue addresses the concept of "algorithmic governmentality", which impels us to examine recent advances in automated computing (e.g., recommender systems, high-frequency trading, and profiling) from a Foucauldian perspective.
+This ongoing special issue (edited by Maurice Erb and Simon Ganahl) addresses the concept of "algorithmic governmentality", which impels us to examine recent advances in automated computing (e.g., recommender systems) from a Foucauldian perspective.

-Starting from Deleuze's claim that the late Foucault was a topologist like Andrei Bely in his modernist novel Petersburg (1913/14), this ongoing special issue collects research both on Foucault's spatial approaches and on literary topographies.
+Starting from Deleuze's claim that the late Foucault was a topologist like Andrei Bely in his modernist novel Petersburg (1913/14), this ongoing special issue (edited by Simon Ganahl and Elena Vogman) collects research both on Foucault's spatial approaches and on literary topographies.